You may have heard the term, valve job, because older engines frequently needed their valves reconditioned.

 So, to help prevent, needing a valve job, there are a few things you can do:

 Valve work often requires, a certain amount of detective work.
-To fix a valve problem, you first have to figure out, what caused it in the first place.
+Because, to fix a valve problem, you first have to figure out, what caused it in the first place.

-Many engine need a valve job, long before they should, because of valves bending or burning.
+Many engines need a valve job, long before they should, because of valves bending or burning.

 Because, these problems are so rare in modern engines, many people don’t recognize the signs early enough.